git-j/hallo/README.md

 Hallo development is coordinated using Git.
 Just fork the [Hallo repository on GitHub](https://github.com/bergie/hallo) and [send pull requests](http://help.github.com/pull-requests/).

+To build Hallo on a otherwise uncaked system you need to install nodejs, use the npm package manager to install coffee-script globaly and add the node-module 'async' to the git source directory:

+    $ sudo ${package-manager} install nodejs
+    $ sudo npm install -g coffee-script
+    $ npm install async

+Then other node modules might be useful like uglify-js to use the 'min' target and 'docco-husky' that itself requires a additional dependency: pygments

+    $ sudo ${package-manager} install pygments
+    $ sudo npm install -g docco-husky
+    $ sudo npm install -g uglify-js

 ### Writing plugins

 Hallo plugins are written as regular [jQuery UI widgets](http://semantic-interaction.org/blog/2011/03/01/jquery-ui-widget-factory/).